TexasMedina CountyCourt Process

 Which Court Handles DUI Cases?

-DUI cases in Medina County are typically handled by the Medina County Courthouse Annex, located at 1300 Ave M, Hondo, TX 78861.
-The Medina County Clerk's office manages court records and can provide information on court dates and procedures.
-You can contact them at (830) 741-6000.
-The office is open Monday through Friday from 8 AM to 12 PM and 1 to 4:30 PM.
+DUI cases in Medina County are typically handled in the Medina County Courthouse Annex, located at 1300 Ave M, Hondo, TX 78861.
+The Medina County Courthouse Annex is open Monday through Friday from 8:00 AM to 12:00 PM, and 1:00 PM to 4:30 PM.
+Felony DWI cases, such as a third offense or a DWI with a child passenger, fall under the jurisdiction of the 38th Judicial District, which also encompasses Uvalde and Real counties.

-To find your specific court date, you can contact the Medina County Clerk's office or check online through the county's public records portal, if available.
+To find your specific court date, you may need to contact the Medina County Clerk.

 The Court Process Timeline